 Glaze: This ware is generally unglazed, and often highly burnished.
 Coarse utilitarian olive jars are sometimes white slipped, or glazed with lead appearing green from the addition of copper oxide, or yellowish-brown without the addition of oxides.

-Form: The refined tableware forms recovered from James Fort include a highly burnished jug (cântaro); a globular cup (púcaro); shallow bowls; and olive jars (anforet).
+Form: The refined tableware forms recovered from James Fort include a highly burnished jug (cântaro); a globular mug or cup (púcaro); shallow bowls; and olive jars (anforet).
 The jug is globular and curves inward toward its tall base.
 Its thickened, everted rim is rolled on the exterior edge, and has a pinched pouring spout.
 A single horizontal ridge ornaments the central neck, and two incised horizontal lines separate the neck from the bulbous body.
 Its vertical strap handle terminates with a rat-tail.
 Similarly, the cup is globular, highly burnished, and has a rat-tail handle terminal.
 The bowls are small in diameter and shallow.
 Their walls flare outward, and their rims are everted and rounded on the top edge.
 Their exterior bases are raised and encircled by a short, u-sectioned footring.

 A body section of a small capacity olive jar was recovered from the “Cellar Well.”
 This vessel is glazed on the upper exterior with a lead glaze appearing green from the addition of copper oxide.
-A section of a larger olive jar was recovered from a later deposit in John White’s House.
+A section of a larger olive jar was recovered from a later deposit in John White’s house.
 It has a triangular-sectioned rim, which displays traces of a white slip on the interior and exterior.
 A spotty lead glaze appears yellow on the slip, and brown where it dripped on the exterior body.

 Newstead, S. (2014) Cod, Salt and Wine: Tracing Portuguese Pottery in the English North Atlantic World.
 North Atlantic Archaeology 3: 75-92.